BGHDDevelopment/BGHDDevelopment/README.md

 <br />
 <br />

-Hi, I'm Stephan, a programmer, student, entrepreneur, youtuber, and CEO of BGHDDevelopment!
+Hi, I'm Stephan, a programmer, student, entrepreneur, youtuber, and CEO of BGHDDevelopment LLC!
 I am currently living in Los Angeles and have been working on Minecraft & GTA addons for years.
 I have also created some standalone games and software.
 Beside's programming, I like noodles and flying drones.

 <div align="center">